mikerae/connect4/README.md

     SHEET.worksheet(worksheet_name)
     ```
 ### Full development of Minimum Viable Product
-The Minimum Viable Product as defined in stage one of the development scope above was developed and deployed before progressing to stge two and beyond.
+The Minimum Viable Product as defined in stage one of the development scope above was developed and deployed before progressing to stage two and beyond.

 ### Oscar Neives' Work
 Since this is a terminal based project, it was decided to follow the work of Oscar Neives in his article 'Programming a Connect-4 game on Python'